malekhammou/host-ats-internal-api/README.md

 **Logic:**
 - Remove bad quality frames/thumbnails first
-- Since there are many different preferences in terms of what people think are good images, we should have a “model” to select each of these preferences then it is up to the customer to make a ruleset to prioritize
+- Individual customer profiles, to support different priority list and ruleset for thumbnail selection: since there are many different preferences in terms of what people think are good images, we should have a “model” to select each of these preferences, then it is up to the customer to make a ruleset to prioritize

 **Testing:**
 - Support multi-config in the core pipeline (CLI) and Docker